LIFE: HONEY, I'M HOME!

 MAIN LIVING HALL:

-We used our entire seating set for this room, same sofas, same arm chairs.
+For this room, I decided to keep the same seating set, same sofas and arm chairs.
 We reupholstered the armchairs from a turquoise color to a very soft blue color, we added a few more cushions to match the new color scheme.
 We painted our old shelves and TV station white, mounted the TV, and added old and new accessories that matched the theme.
-I was going for a very beach house Scandinavian vibe for the downstairs, and I feel like it worked.
+I was going for a bit of a beach house Scandinavian vibe for the downstairs, and I feel like it worked.
 It was a bit tough with the furniture and accessories we already had, but we made it work.
 We added my childhood piano against the wall, with our old glass side tables on either side, and our turquoise planter.

 Photo by Natalee Cocks